codatio/codat-docs/docs/integrations/banking/proxy-access-banking-data/enabling-proxy-access.md

 Proxy access to the selected banking data types is now enabled, though your customers must still authorize your additional access.
 To initiate the authorization process, resend the Link URL to your customers.
 For more information, see [Link](/auth-flow/overview).

-:::note Adding or removing data types
+:::Note Adding or removing data types

 You can add or remove additional banking data types by repeating the steps above.
 Your customers will need to reauthorize your access in Link, so you’ll need to re-send them the Link URL for the integration.